TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ============
 Mod Overview
 ============
-The Gorgon's Eye is a small content mod for BG:EE/SoD and EET that adds a thieves guild into the town of Beregost.
-It contains 18 new quests, 2 new areas(reused), some new characters, a new store that buys stolen goods, a brothel, a high-stakes casino, some new items and a very small item-upgrade.
+The Gorgon's Eye is a small content mod for BG:EE/SoD and EET that adds an underground thieves den into the town of Beregost.
+It contains 18 new quests, 2 new areas(reused), some new characters, a new store that buys stolen goods, a few new items and a very small item-upgrade.
 It can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.

 ==============
 Future Content